ZoiloGranda/meta-test/README.md

 ## To Do

-first album title the user email not workin pagination
+first album title the user email not working clear page on filter change paginate album should not request album data again when changing pages, only photo data pagination
 Toast for errors
 tests